scalalandio/chimney/docs/docs/troubleshooting.md

     - `partial.Result.fromTry`
     - and so on...
   - the resulting type of a call to `.transform` is also a `partial.Result[T]`.
-If you don't want to work with `partial.Result` directly, figure out ways how to convert it to other, more familiar data structures.
+If you don't want to work with `partial.Result` directly, figure out ways to convert it to other, more familiar data structures.
     Some of the ways may include:
     - `result.asOption`
     - `result.asEither`
     - `result.asErrorPathMessages`